NOTE: Conference presentations are now availalbe.

-The Virginia Department of Education (VDOE) is hosting the ninth annual From Vision to Practice Institute on July 9-11, 2013, at the Williamsburg Hotel and Conference Center in Williamsburg, Virginia.
+The Virginia Department of Education (VDOE) is hosting the ninth annual From Vision to Practice Institute on July 9-11, 2013, at the Doubletree by Hilton Williamsburg (formerly the Williamsburg Hotel & Conference Center) in Williamsburg, Virginia.
 For the past eight years, the institute has provided world-class professional development to school division personnel on the latest research and practices related to timely topics in education.
 In recent years, VDOE initiatives and partnerships have been highlighted during the institute.
 The institute attracts over 500 Virginia educators representing every region of the state.

 2013 Theme and Focus Areas